Natural Baby Life logo (480 x 130)

 Air bubbles

-You may be concerned when you see bubbles developing in your baby’s milk or formula using the Philips Avent Natural bottle, but they are actually just a product of the design itself.
-The air you see in the bottle is actually there because the vent is working and the air is in the bottle rather than in your baby’s stomach making him gassy.
+You may be concerned when you see bubbles developing in your baby’s milk or formula using the Philips Avent Natural bottle, but they’re actually just a product of the design itself.
+The air you see in the bottle shows the vent is working and the air is in the bottle rather than in your baby’s stomach.

 Playtex baby bottles leaking